mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 });
 ```

 This is the way that the [AWS documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#putItem-property) on DynamoDB shows how to use this method.
-However, it is generally preferable to use promise chaining rather than passing a function as a parameter as it results in cleaner, more readable code.
+However, it is generally preferable to use Promise chaining rather than passing a function as a parameter as it results in cleaner, more readable code.

 ```javascript
 	const docClientPromise = docClient.put(params).promise();